jatin9896/assignment-07-jatin_demla/README.md

-//create a nwe resource bundle in locale and name it as twitterconfig in resource of main
+//create a new resource bundle in locale and name it as twitterconfig in resource of main
 //now file is available at twitterconfig.properties
 //Add fields
 consumerkey=